skttl/konstrukt-documentation/api/collections-list-view.md

 ## Changing the list view layout

 By default the list view will use the built in Umbraco table and grid list view layouts however you can provide your own custom layouts.
 If you provide a layout, then it will replace the defaults, so if you still want the defaults as options, you'll need to add these again explicitly.
-To do this, you'll need to call `AddLayout&lt;TListViewLayoutType&gt;` for each one you want to add with a `TListViewLayoutType` parameter of `KonstruktTableListViewLayout` or `KonstruktGridListViewLayout`.
+To do this, you'll need to call `AddLayout<TListViewLayoutType>` for each one you want to add with a `TListViewLayoutType` parameter of `KonstruktTableListViewLayout` or `KonstruktGridListViewLayout`.

 #### AddLayout&lt;TListViewLayoutType&gt;() : *KonstruktListViewConfigBuilder&lt;TEntityType&gt;*